 Once you have your licence and are ready to start your lessons, you will need to provide proof that you have a valid licence.
-To do this, go to the official Gov Site and put in your licence number, national insurance number and postcode

 You can apply for your provisional licence up to 3 months before your 17th Birthday but it will not be valid until you actually turn 17 so you will not be able to take lessons on a public road, or take your theory test until then.

-You are a resident of Great Britain.
+Are a resident of Great Britain.

-You meet the minimum age requirement.
+Meet the minimum age requirement.

-You can provide addresses of where you have lived over the last three years.
+Can provide addresses of where you have lived over the last three years.

-A photo is required for your licence and the DVLA can use your passport photo if you have one.
-If you don't, or you want to use a different one, this will need to be sent to the DVLA separately.
+As a photo is required for your licence the DVLA can use your passport photo if you have one.
+If you don't have one, or you want to use a different one, this will need to be sent to the DVLA separately.

 The actual theory test questions are no longer published which means that those found in revision materials of any kind will give you an idea of the questions and answers to expect but will NOT be exactly the same as those you will face during the test itself.